enonic/old-xp-doc/doc/operations/folders.rst

   repo/
     Repository data (blobs and indexes).
 This folder will not appear until the installation is started for the first time.

+  snapshots/
+    This is where snapshots are stored when using the :ref:`toolbox-snapshot`-operation.
+This folder will not appear until a snapshot is done.

   work/
     Cache and generated bundles are stored here.
 This folder will not appear until the installation is started the first time.